Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 setcookie()

-function to set a cookie that is sent along with HTTP header from the web server to the web browser. - Use the superglobal variable
+function to set a cookie sent along with an HTTP header from the web server to the web browser. - Use the superglobal variable

 $_COOKIE